whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 In point of fact, to start the server as a Lambda function you would actually set the `BROWSER_SERVER_URI=lambda://` environment variable which is then used to assign the `-server-uri` flag behind the scenes.
 But the idea is still the same: It should be easy to switch between deployment environments simply by changing the `-server-uri` flag.

 And that's pretty much the story of the Who's On First Browser for the last few years.
-Every once in a while a new "representation" endpoint is added to the server, like the ability to produce [IIIF navPlace](https://github.com/whosonfirst/go-whosonfirst-browser#iiif-navplace) records so you can reference Who's On First IDs in all your [IIIF manifests](https://preview.iiif.io/api/navplace_extension/api/extension/navplace/), but otherwise there hasn't been the need to change anything.
+Every once in a while a new "representation" endpoint is added to the server, like the ability to produce [IIIF navPlace](https://github.com/whosonfirst/go-whosonfirst-browser#iiif-navplace) records so you can reference places in Who's On First IDs from all your [IIIF manifests](https://preview.iiif.io/api/navplace_extension/api/extension/navplace/), but otherwise it hasn't been necessary to change anything.

 ### Tailscale